angelim/snowly-heroku/README.md

 # Snowly for Heroku

-More then often you'll be working with a team when implementing Snowplow tracking.
+More than often you'll be working with a team when implementing Snowplow tracking.
 In order to keep [Snowly](https://github.com/angelim/snowly) schemas in sync with all your teammates you can deploy it to Heroku for free.

 ## Installation